Tips for Vendors at the Made in New England Expo

 • Make sure to complete all pre-show documentation and arrangements.
 A retail show can be stressful enough for vendors without having to worry about administrative hiccups on the day of the show.
 Before the show, make sure all required pre-payments and deposits have been made to avoid hassles during set up.
 Also make sure you have ordered any tables, chairs, electricity or phones lines you will need prior to the show to ensure your move in goes smoothly.

 • Factor in your personnel needs.
-This is a three-day show that is fast paced.
-While it is a great experience, it is an exhausting one as well.
 Make sure you have enough people to help you move your displays and products on the first and last day.
 Make sure you have enough people on staff during the course of the show so they can be rotated in and out of the booth for breaks to keep them fresh, professional and smiling.

 • Consider ways to build a mailing list.
 You will have access to thousands of potential customers during the show.
 Plan for an effective way to add those customers to your mailing list.
 Remember, it is a crowded show and you will have limited space.
 Plan ways to add to your mailing list while keeping traffic flowing to your booth.